ENVT1104 Environmental Science and Technology

 - Contact hours

-- lectures: 2 x 1 hour per week; tutorials: 2 hours per week
+- lectures: 2 x 1 hour per week; Practical Classes: 2 hours per week

 - Students taking this unit have free access to the E-book and E-Resource 'Environment: Science, Issues, Solutions' by Molles and Borrell.
 This text is the prescribed reading for the unit and via LMS students access their own copy of the E-Book and E-Resources to support their learning program.
 E-Resources includes videos, animations, learning support question banks, additional case study reading material and sample quizzes.
 Students taking this unit do not need to purchase any further text books.